eaglerock1337/marks.dev/site/hlc.md

 Fast forward to around 2018, I had already been doing system administration for over a decade and was learning about DevOps tools and modern cloud architecture.
 When I started learning [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) and how all of the different components of Kubernetes worked together, it just *made sense.* The last time something made sense to me like that was when I first learned UNIX and subsequently Linux, so I knew Kubernetes was for me.

-As to why it made so much sense to me, it was because all of its components are clearly there for *a reason.* To the untrained eye, the complex abstraction layer between computer and software can make Kubernetes seem like an overengineered solution to a problem that doesn't exist.
+As to why it made so much sense to me, it was because all of its components were clearly there for *a reason.* To the untrained eye, the complex abstraction layer between computer and software can make Kubernetes seem like an overengineered solution to a problem that doesn't exist.
 In reality, it is a system administrator's best friend and sidekick.
-By that time, [plenty of other SREs](https://www.hanselman.com/blog/how-to-build-a-kubernetes-cluster-with-arm-raspberry-pi-then-run-net-core-on-openfaas) and [other DevOps-y individuals](https://itnext.io/building-an-arm-kubernetes-cluster-ef31032636f9) were already building their own home clusters, so I knew I wanted to give one a shot.
+By the time I was learning Kubernetes, [plenty of other SREs](https://www.hanselman.com/blog/how-to-build-a-kubernetes-cluster-with-arm-raspberry-pi-then-run-net-core-on-openfaas) and [other DevOps-y individuals](https://itnext.io/building-an-arm-kubernetes-cluster-ef31032636f9) were already building their own home clusters, so I knew I wanted to give one a shot.

 ## the name